 – Can you tell the type of adhesive that was used?
 Hide glue versus manufactured glue, and common wood glue…

 – Look at the back or underside; are there any markings?
 Mass produced furniture commonly has a number on the back.
-Also, some reputable and valuable manufacturers marked their furniture.
+Some reputable and valuable manufacturers marked their furniture.
 Examples: Heywood Wakefield, Hitchcock, or Stickley.

 Now that you have checked all of those things, go online and research your answers.
 You may still be stumped, OR you may find out that you have a good reproduction that it could be worth a little something!
 To be absolutely certain, your best bet is to look for a local appraiser.
 Some appraisers can look at a picture and give you a verbal estimated value.
 Make sure you go to someone reputable with certification.

-Once you have determined the value, the next question you have to ask yourself is “what is it worth to you?”
+When you have determined the value, the next question you have to ask yourself is “what is it worth to you?”
 Where do you want to go with this piece?
 Do you just want it repaired?
 Do you want it restored back to its original state (in some cases this can increase the value if done correctly)?
-Do you want it repurposed?
-Or do you want to sell it?
+Or maybe you want it repurposed?
+Maybe you want to sell it?
 REMEMBER… Ultimately the value lies in the possessor!

-Veneered buffet.
-Amazing detail in the veneer.
-This is one of the most valuable pieces I have ever worked on.
-This piece was brought to us by a disaster restoration company.
+This veneered buffet is one of the most valuable pieces I have ever worked on.
 A storm had come through pushed the front door open this buffet and matching table had water damage all over it.
 Unfortunately it also ruined the veneer which we where able to save.
+Something like this with the beautiful grain, finish and style I would not recommend painting.

 Hope this helps you decide what to do with those pieces stored in your basement!
 At the very least, maybe you’ll have one less dust collector to clean. 🙂